mozilla/ichnaea/docs/calculation.rst

 ids of any neighboring cells, unless it associates with the new cell as part of a hand-over, forgetting the cell id of the old cell.

-So we are limited to a basic Cell-ID approach, meaning we assume that the user is at the center of the current GSM cell area and use the cell radius as the accuracy.
+So we are limited to a basic :term:`Cell-ID` approach, meaning we assume that the user is at the center of the current GSM cell area and use the cell radius as the accuracy.

 GSM cells are restricted to a maximum range of 35km, but there are rare exceptions using the GSM extended range of 120km.